FarhanFarooqui122/Pothole-Filler_Robot/README.md

 * **🧠 Smart Fill Logic:** Real-time depth monitoring ensures the funnel closes precisely when the surface is level ($<1\text{cm}$) or the safety timeout is reached.
 * **🛡️ Obstacle Avoidance:** Equipped with a front-facing ultrasonic "eye" to prevent collisions during the scouting phase.
 * **🧹 Noise Filtering:** Implements a software-level averaging filter to ignore road debris and sensor "jitter" for reliable detection.
+* **   Automatic Alignment of Nozzle towards Pothole:** after a pothole is detected the nozzle automatically aligns itself at the center of pothole.
 ---

 ## 🎯 Main Purpose